-Things to Do in De Pijp | A Cool and off-the-beaten-path neighborhood of Amsterdam
+Things to do in De Pijp | A Cool and off-the-beaten-path neighborhood of Amsterdam

-No one quite knows how this southern district of the Dutch capital got its name.
-Maybe it’s the resemblance of the narrow streets to pipes, a reference to the gas company that used to supply the district with power, or the ditch that used to bisect the area, now filled in and renamed Albert Cuypstraat.
-But what we certainly know are the things to do in De Pijp.
+There’s a bit of a mystery surrounding the name of this southern district of the Dutch capital.
+Maybe it refers to the narrow streets looking like pipes or to the gas company that used to supply the district with power.
+Or even the ditch which used to bisect the area, now filled in and renamed “Albert Cuypstraat”.

 De Oude Pijp and Nieuwe Pijp 🎨

 Things to do in Oude De Pijp

 #2 Albert Cuyp Market 🍒